 - A $300 bursary to cover additional costs, including books, lab fees, transportation and/or childcare.

 Who is eligible?

-Residents of Lawrence Heights and Neptune communities of any age who have made contributions as a community leader or have been involved in community building initiatives, AND who can answer 'yes' to all of the following:
+Toronto Community Housing residents of the Lawrence Heights and Neptune communities of any age who have made contributions as a community leader or have been involved in community building initiatives, AND who can answer 'yes' to all of the following:

 - A current or relocated (due to ongoing revitalization) resident of Lawrence Heights or Neptune with proof of residency

 - Entering the first year of a post-secondary education program (college, university, career academy, apprenticeship) or currently enrolled in a post-secondary education or training program.